RAISE: Enhancing Scientific Reasoning in LLMs via Step-by-Step Retrieval: Introduction

 To address these challenges, we introduce \textbf{RAISE} (Step-by-Step \textbf{R}etrieval-\textbf{A}ugmented \textbf{I}nference for \textbf{S}cientific r\textbf{E}asoning), a retrieval-augmented framework tailored for step-wise scientific reasoning.
-Our framework is divided into three steps: (1) problem decomposition, (2) logical query generation, and (3) logical retrieval.
-For problem decomposition, LLMs break down the original question into subquestions along with search queries that can assist in solving each reasoning step.
-Then, for each search query, LLMs transform it into a logical query—one that includes the underlying logical explanations.
-Since logical queries contain more information about what external knowledge is needed to solve the problem, they enable retrieval based on logical rather than superficial domain similarity.
-Finally, we perform retrieval separately for each step, obtaining documents that are logically relevant to the particular step.
+Our framework consists of three stages: (1) problem decomposition, where LLMs break down the original question into subquestions along with search queries; (2) logical query generation, which reformulates each search query into a logic-enriched query that captures the reasoning needed to solve the subquestion; and (3) logical retrieval, which retrieves step-specific documents from an open-domain corpus, ensuring the retrieved information is logically relevant rather than superficially domain similar.
 Instead of assuming task-relevant or well-curated retrieval source, such as question-answer pool of relevant domains, we retrieve from in-the-wild source such as Wikipedia, which enables applying to challenging real-world scenarios.

-We evaluate our framework on three challenging scientific reasoning benchmarks: GPQA \cite{gpqa}, SuperGPQA \cite{supergpqa}, and MMLU \cite{hendrycks2021measuringmassivemultitasklanguage, wang2024mmluprorobustchallengingmultitask}.
-Across these datasets, \textsc{RAISE} results in consistent performance improvement compared to various baseline approaches that include applying RAG or problem decomposition.
-This indicates that our framework effectively retrieves relevant documents that are needed to solve scientific reasoning tasks step-by-step.
-Through further analysis, we observe that \textsc{RAISE} retrieves more logically relevant documents for each step compared to baselines, highlighting that logical similarity is crucial for these challenging reasoning tasks in addition to domain similarity.
+Evaluated on GPQA, SuperGPQA, and MMLU, RAISE consistently outperforms baselines using either RAG or problem decomposition alone, demonstrating its ability to retrieve step-specific, logically relevant information essential for solving complex scientific reasoning tasks.
+While this work focuses on scientific reasoning benchmarks, similar challenges arise in mathematical reasoning, which also requires precise, multi-step logical inference.